brandonjnelsonFDA/LCD_CT/docs/source/index.rst

 **Low Contrast Detectability for CT (LCD-CT) Toolbox** provides a common interface to evaluate the low contrast detectability (LCD) performance of advanced nonlinear CT image reconstruction and denoising algorithms.
 The toolbox uses model observers (MO) to evaluate the LCD of targets with known locations in test images obtained with the `MITA-LCD phantom <https://www.phantomlab.com/catphan-mita>`_.

 **New:** The toolbox now supports **Custom Phantoms**, allowing users to analyze phantoms with non-standard insert sizes, locations, and contrast levels.
 Users can define these parameters programmatically or select them interactively.

+**New:** A **Graphical User Interface (GUI)** is now available for easier interaction with the toolbox, including image viewing, ROI selection, and result analysis.
+See the :doc:`usage` section for details.

 The model oberver detection accuracy is measured by the area under the receiver operating characteristic curve (AUC) and the detectability signal-to-noise ratio (d’_{snr}).
 The LCD-CT toolbox can be used by CT developers to perform initial evaluation on image quality impprovement or dose reduction potential of their reconstruction and denoising algorithms.